NationalSecurityAgency/emissary/README.md

 docker run -it --rm --name emissary --hostname emissary-001 -p 8001:8001 emissary server -a 2 -p 8001 -s http -h emissary-001
 ```

-Then from a browser, go to http://localhost:8001/ to see the endpoints.
+Then from a browser, assuming container is running locally, go to http://localhost:8001/ to see the endpoints.

 ### Cluster Mode using Docker Compose
 We can use a Docker compose file to simulate cluster mode.
 We'll start a feeder and two workers by default.
 To start the cluster, run the